masagrator/Status-Monitor-Overlay/docs/modes.md

 Contains most of supported informations with lower precision in one line.

-It shows only if you didn't change filename of overlay file (So it should be "Status-Monitor-Overlay.ovl").
-This is because we need to reload overlay to change framebuffer dimensions without taking more RAM, and Tesla Menu (and libtesla with it) doesn't provide info about filename of overlay that was loaded.

 | Category | Format                                                     | Explanation                                                               |
 |----------|------------------------------------------------------------|---------------------------------------------------------------------------|
 | CPU      | [%.0f,%.0f,%.0f,%.0f]@%.1f                                 | Core #0 usage, Core #1 usage, Core #2 usage, Core #3 usage@CPU frequency  |